 Avoid Drinking Water Right Before Or After Meals: Ayurveda advices against drinking water in between meals or after a meal.
 Reason being when you keep a healthy digestive fire, known as the ‘Jatharagni’ within the body, you are able to not only digest your food properly but also digest thoughts with ease.
 To maintain a healthy digestive fire, do not drink water right before or after a meal as it tends to extinguish the Jatharagni, and can create problems with digestion.

 Exercise: We all know that exercise is great for our mental and physical health.
 It helps keep inflammation down and produces happy hormones such as dopamine and serotonin.
 Exercise is especially useful if you’re a Kapha type, and have a tendency to be lazy and gain weight easily.
 Regular exercise also impacts our bowel health and improves the healthy microbes in the gut.
 Start with low-impact exercises and take it one day at time.
 Your mind and gut will thank you for it!

-For a range of teas and cookies that promote gut health,
+Explore a range of teas and cookies that promote good gut health -